Particular/docs.particular.net/nservicebus/operations/fail-or-hang-during-performance-counter-setup.md

 The performance counters libraries need to be rebuild by doing the following steps:

 1. Open an elevated command prompt
-2. Execute the following command rebuilds the performance counter libraries:
+2. Execute the following command to rebuild the performance counter libraries:

     `LODCTR /R`  (Mind the uppercase /R)